Officials League Information

 DO NOT PURCHASE AN AAU MEMBERSHIP UNTIL YOU HAVE BEEN ACCEPTED BY THE CUHL ASSIGNORS AND ADDED TO THE SCHEDULING WEBSITE.
 SIMPLY HAVING AN AAU NUMBER DOES NOT QUALIFY AN OFFICIAL TO WORK IN OUR LEAGUE.
 OUR ASSIGNORS HAVE FINAL SAY OVER WHO IS ACCEPTED AND OFFERED GAMES IN THE CUHL.

-Returning officials: you may purchase your membership beginning August 15 following the steps outlined below in the Registration Instructions section.
+Returning officials: you may purchase your membership beginning August 15 following the steps outlined below.

 For NEW officials - AAU membership should not be purchased until after acceptance following our seminar attendance or approval by the assigning committee.
 Once approved, you may follow the instructions below beginning August 15.